CoraWagner/VBA/index.md

 `Next row`

-This block of code is similar to *delete Columns* section as it allows the user to select which rows they would like to remove.
+This block of code is similar to the *Delete Columns* section as it allows the user to select which rows they would like to remove.
 The only difference, besides the variable names, is that instead of `EntireColumn` it is `EntireRow`.

 **NOTE**: In order to delete the entire row, you need to highlight the entire row.
 Not just a single cell.